 Holly Hammond is the Commons Library Director.
 Holly brings over 25 years of social change experience to this role, with almost 15 of those years spent supporting movements to be more effective through training, facilitation and coaching.
 An important aspect of her work has been writing, sourcing, editing and distributing articles and educational resources.
 You’ll find several of Holly’s resources in the Plan to Win and Plan to Thrive collections on the Commons.

-Holly Hammond has developed this latest iteration of the Commons in collaboration with Aurora Adams, India Prior and Antje Dun.
-We have built on the work of former Commons librarians Justin Whelan and Michael Poland.
+Holly Hammond has developed this latest iteration of the Commons in collaboration with Aurora Adams, India Prior and Antje Dun, building on the work of former Commons librarians.
 The website has been developed by Glenn Todd from Dvize.

 We appreciate all of the contributors who are filling the Commons Library virtual shelves, including collections from Mobilisation Lab, the Change Agency, Australian Progress, OPEN, ChangeMakers, Original Power, Plan to Win and Plan to Thrive.